CodeFoodPixels/lukeb.co.uk/src/index.md

 I'm a self-taught web developer/software engineer with expertise in building scalable, performant websites using HTML, CSS and JavaScript, as well as a myriad of other technologies.
 Currently I live near Leeds, UK and work for [AND Digital](https://and.digital/), but have previously worked for [Frog Education](https://www.frogeducation.com/) and [Sky Betting & Gaming](https://www.skybetcareers.com/).

-I organise and host the [LeedsJS](https://leedsjs.com) community group and have been the main organiser since April 2016.
-I have also spoken at a number of events and conferences.
+I'm an experienced public speaker, having spoken at multiple international conferences, meetups and other events on topics such as home automation, Web Bluetooth and creative coding.
+I also organise and host the [LeedsJS](https://leedsjs.com) community group and have been the main organiser since April 2016.

 Outside of tech, my other big passion is food and cooking.
 I enjoy trying different recipes and techniques, as well as learning to use new ingredients.